 When adjudicating matters regarding disposition of frozen embryos, courts have relied on three different theories, often called (1) the contractual approach; (2) the contemporaneous mutual consent approach; and (3) the balancing approach.
 There is no universal approach, and the few courts that have decided the issue do not align in their reasoning.
 The Tennessee Supreme Court first set the legal precedent for disposition of frozen embryos in 1992 in Davis v.
 Davis.
-In that case, the court identified two controlling factors to govern disposition: the written agreement of the parties and the public policy of the state.
-After finding an original agreement invalid for lack of mutual intent, the court balanced the relative interests of the parties against the potential burdens imposed by different resolutions.
+There, the court identified two controlling factors to govern disposition: the written agreement of the parties and the public policy of the state.
+After finding an original agreement invalid for lack of mutual intent, the court balanced the "relative interests of the parties" against the potential burdens imposed by different resolutions.
 Under this method, "[o]rdinarily, the party wishing to avoid procreation should prevail."

-After Davis, at least five other courts of last resort considered the issue of embryo disposition agreements.74 No court permitted one partner in a couple to
+After Davis, at least five other courts of last resort considered the issue of embryo disposition agreements.
+No court permitted one partner in a couple to use embryos that the couple had created together over the objection of the other partner.
+Under the approach used by courts in Tennessee, New York, and Washington, "agreements between progenitors ... should generally be presumed